 Battery Running Out

 The dreaded flashing red light.
 The battery is down to 10%, how did that even happen?
-You looked 10 minutes ago and it was on 40%.
+You looked 10 minutes ago and it was at 40%.
 Who stole the battery?
 Oh, that’s right, it was that App you left open that totally drained your battery.
 Arhhh so annoying.

 Now do you risk taking those last few gorgeous photos or do you save your phone battery for an emergency situation?